segura08m/InnerNode/README.md

 ### 3. Run the Application

-Once configured, you can start the service by running the main script from your terminal.
-The script will immediately attempt to connect to the source chain's RPC and begin polling for events according to your configuration.
+Once configured, you can start the service by running the `main.py` script from your terminal.
+The script will connect to the source chain's RPC and begin polling for new events.

 ```bash
 python main.py
 ```

+The application is designed for continuous operation.
+To stop the service, press `Ctrl+C` in the terminal.
+The script includes graceful shutdown logic to handle this.

 ### 4. Expected Output